 The DWI attorneys at the Law Offices of Richard C. McConathy are experienced in the process of expunging and sealing Texas DWI records.
 Our dedicated attorneys will be able to explain the Texas laws related to the expunction and sealing of DWI records and how the laws apply to you and your desire to expunge or seal your DWI record.
 If you are eligible for expunction or sealing, we will assist you throughout the process.

-Law Offices of Richard C. McConathy represents DWI clients throughout Denton County, including the cities of Denton, Lewisville, The Colony, Little Elm, Flower Mound, and many nearby communities throughout the North Dallas metropolitan area, including the University of North Texas.
+Law Offices of Richard C. McConathy represents DWI clients in Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.
 Contact us today at (940) 222-8004 so we may review your case and explain your options during a free, confidential consultation with one of our skilled DWI attorneys.

 DWI Expunction under Texas Law

 Expunction is the legal erasure of a criminal record.
 Texas law provides for the expunction of a criminal record only in certain situations under the Texas Code of Criminal Procedure, Title 1, Chapter 55, Section 55.01.

 If you were convicted of a DWI in Texas and your charges did not result in an acquittal, you cannot request an expunction, but you may be able to seek non-disclosure of your criminal record, which is akin to sealing your DWI record.